The Adventures of the Walker Bunch PART ONE: Wyoming

 Our son, Preston, was a great player in high school and college.
 As a freshman, he was pulled up to varsity for a couple of games.
 By his senior year, he’d become his team’s MVP earning All State and All Arizona recognition.
 He was named to the USA Today All America list.
 He went on to earn a full-ride scholarship at the prestigious Villanova University.

 (2016) Our grandson, Dylan, a freshman, is six foot four inches and the tallest on his team playing varsity football.
 Dylan is a starter both on offense and defense as well as being his team’s kicker.
 Preston thinks Dylan is twice the athlete he was.
 We are going to enjoy watching Dylan during the next few years.
+Already, in his sophomore season, Dylan has two “Plays of the Week” receiving national recognition on Hudl and Max Preps.

 MEANWHILE, BACK AT THE RANCH!